awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

    + arn:aws:s3:::*your\-s3\-bucket*
    + arn:aws:s3:::*your\-s3\-bucket*/\*

-   For more information on creating an IAM policy for Amazon RDS for PostgreSQL, see [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
+   For more information on creating an IAM policy for RDS for PostgreSQL, see [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
 See also [Tutorial: Create and attach your first customer managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) in the *IAM User Guide*\.

    The following AWS CLI command creates an IAM policy named `rds-s3-import-policy` with these options\.
 It grants access to a bucket named `your-s3-bucket`\.
 **Note**
-Note the Amazon Resource Name \(ARN\) of the policy returned by this command\.
-You need the ARN when you attach the policy to an IAM role, in a subsequent step\.
+Make a note of the Amazon Resource Name \(ARN\) of the policy returned by this command\.
+You need the ARN in a subsequent step when you attach the policy to an IAM role\.
 **Example**

    For Linux, macOS, or Unix: